-(Letters to assist with making Arrangements with local Emergency Authorities (for SQG and LQG) For Hospital)

-(Insert Company Letterhead)
+EXAMPLE (Letters to assist with making Arrangements with local Emergency Authorities (for SQG and LQG) For Hospital) (Insert Company Letterhead)

+(Date)
-(Name of Hospital)

-Attn: (Hospital Contact)
+(Name of Hospital) Attn: (Hospital Contact) Street City, State, Zip code

-Street

 Dear (Hospital Contact):

 This letter is written as a requirement of the Hazardous Waste Rules adopted by the State of North Carolina.
 The purpose of this letter is to document arrangements to familiarize (Name of Hospital) with the layout of the facility, types, quantities, and properties of hazardous waste handled at the facility and associated hazards, places where facility personnel would normally be working, entrances to roads inside the facility, possible evacuation routes, and the types of injuries or illnesses which could result from fires, explosions, or releases at the facility.